albanread/MacForth/README.md

 The LLM writes the code, although I have to help out quite a bit.

+I just want to say to 03-Mini-High: "Learn to code."

-This is a major restart from the Windows version, designed to be less fragile and hopefully maintainable.
+This version is a major restart from the Windows version, designed to be less fragile and hopefully maintainable.

 Apart from the adaptions to Unix, once mature, I will port this back to Windows and eventually to ARM.
 I happen to own old Intel Mac systems right now.